 Automotive Service Technology

 Gordon Cooper Technology Center offers full time career pathways to high school juniors, seniors and adults.
-A student is eligible to receive college credit for most full-time career majors.
-High School students are eligible to receive math credit for various career majors.
-Courses are offered from 8:10 to 11:10 AM and 12:55 to 3:55 PM Monday through Friday.
+High School students are eligible to receive math credit.
+Courses are offered from 8:15 to 11:15 AM and 12:55 to 3:55 PM Monday through Friday.
 A student can choose to attend either the AM or PM session or both sessions.
 All students must be assessed before entering a career major.